vrcAlbert/documentation-api/source/php/classes/tools_rss.rst

 .. php:staticmethod:: forge($channel = array(), array $items = array())

-	:params mixed $channel: If it is a ``string``, use for ``title`` of channel.
+	:param mixed $channel: If it is a ``string``, use for ``title`` of channel.
 Associative array otherwise:

         :encoding: Default ``UTF-8``.
 Use for XML encoding attribut.
         :version: Default ``2.0``.
 Use for version attribut of XML tag <rss>.

 		You can define any other key, which will be transformed into XML tag in the <channel />

-	:params array $items: Associative array.
+	:param array $items: Associative array.
 Each key will be transformed into XML tag in a <item />.
 	:returns: A new :php:class:`Tools_RSS`.

 ::set()